hpc/pavilion2/docs/plugins/schedulers.rst

 other dynamic node selection options for your scheduler.

-Setting num_nodes to 'all' tells Pavilion to use all currently useable nodes in the allocation.
+Setting num_nodes to 'all' tells Pavilion to use all currently useable nodes that also meet other restrictions such as the partition.
 Most schedulers (to our knowledge) don't natively support this, however.
 Your plugin will have to determine what 'all' means, given the state of the nodes on the system.

 To do this, you will have to gather the state of all nodes on the system.
 Most schedulers provide a means to do this; for slurm we do it through the